-2. Generali Sustainability Bond Framework
+2. Generali Green Bond Framework

-The Green and Social Bond Principles and the Sustainability Bond Guidelines are a set of voluntary guidelines which recommend transparency and disclosure and promote integrity in the development of the market for Green, Social and Sustainability Bonds by clarifying the approach for issuing such instruments.
+The Green Bond Principles are a set of voluntary guidelines which recommend transparency and disclosure and promote integrity in the development of the Green Bond market by clarifying the approach for issuing Green Bonds.
+In line with the ICMA Green Bond Principles, Generali's Green Bond Framework is presented through the following key pillars:

-In line with the Green Bond Principles 2021 and Social Bond Principles 2021 as well as the Sustainability Bond Guidelines 2021, that are overseen by the International Capital Market Association (ICMA), Generali's Sustainability Bond Framework is presented through the following key pillars: 1.
-Use of Proceeds;
+- 1. Use of Proceeds

-- 2. Process for Project Evaluation and Selection;
+- 2. Process for Project Evaluation and Selection

-- 3. Management of Proceeds;
+- 3. Management of Proceeds

-- 4. Reporting.
+- 4. Reporting